 Katherine and I worked on strategies that helped her reduce her stress and anxiety.
 She learned to plan ahead when she needed to do something that made her nervous, such as writing down what she should say before calling her doctors office.
 Although it was difficult for her, she went to the college resource center to get assistance.
 They helped her with adaptations for assignments, and made arrangements for test taking that helped her to be successful.

 The Strategies Were Effective – She was Able to Go Back to School

 We talked about how new situations and people made her very nervous, but that after awhile, she gradually got more comfortable.
 So she knew she would be uncomfortable starting school, but that those feelings would gradually get less and less.
 She knew that if she got too anxious, she could leave the classroom.
 So, she sat in a seat close to the door.
 After the first week of school, she was much more confident about being able to pass the class and continue with her education.
 She did say that having support helped her get through the hardest times.

 She Addressed Her Sensory Processing Problems

 Katherine learned to identify her sensitivities to crowds, bright lights, and noise.
 Being prepared helped her not be so worried about going places.
 She decided that wearing sunglasses indoors, and listening to soft music through earphones helped her tolerate a variety of environments.
 She did decide to meet with an occupational therapist for an assessment and treatment for her sensory processing disorder.

 Katherine was able to make a couple friends through their mutual interest in astronomy, and they attended lectures together.
 She met with me periodically when she felt overwhelmed and when she had changes in her life.

-If you would like some help and guidance with being on the autism spectrum, feel free to contact us.
+If you would like some help and guidance with understanding your autism/Asperger’s and learning coping strategies, feel free to contact us.